Abishek-Jayan/Archmagut/README.md

 # Archmagut
 ---
-A web app similar to Google Keep I made using HTML, CSS, JavaScript and Django.
+A notemaking webapp made using Javascript and Django backend

 ## Version 1: Features
 * Clicking on the *plus* Button adds **note**